-Follow us at Facebook and our Member Groups will keep you informed about what's happening on campus and share pictures of what they're working on.
+Follow UMSFP on Facebook and our Member Groups will keep you informed about what's happening on campus and share pictures of what they're working on.

 Volunteers are the backbone of the UM Sustainable Food Program.
 The work goes beyond cultivating veggies at the Campus Farm.
 Working with member groups, volunteers have also hosted potlucks, discussions, festivals, symposia, fundraisers, and produce stands.
 They help maintain the Cultivating Community Garden and the garden at the School of Public Health.
 Volunteering is a great way to meet new friends and support sustainable food.